I am having problems non-academic related. How can the Student Success Center support me?

 You will first need to meet with your assigned academic adviser to determine if a change is appropriate.
-Once you have met with your adviser and they have input advising notes in Starfish, you can initiate the change of campus assignment process by stopping into the Student Success Center and filling out the Change of Assignment Form.
-You can then submit this form to Ms. Devon White, the advising manager and Division of Undergraduate Studies representative.
-You can fill out this form the semester prior to changing campuses.
-The form submission will then be processed and you will receive notification once it is approved or denied.
+Once you have met with your adviser and they have input advising notes in Starfish, you can initiate the change of campus process in LionPATH.
+Students can submit their request in LionPATH.
+The request will then be processed and you will receive notification whether it is approved or denied.
 Your campus change request is to be completed the semester before the change is to occur.

 How do I change my adviser?

-There is an Adviser Change Request Form that must be filled out in order to change you adviser.
-You must provide your current adviser information as well as the new adviser’s information.
-Your new adviser must sign the change request and it is submitted to Ms. White to be processed.
+There is an Adviser Change Request Form that must be filled out in order to change your adviser.
+You will provide your current adviser's information as well as the new adviser's information and signature.
 This form is available in the Student Success Center.

 Can my parents meet with my advisor without me present to talk about my schedule, grades, or academic progress?

-As a college student you have privacy under the Family Education Rights and Privacy Act (FERPA) which states universities cannot release any form of educational records without the student’s written consent.
-The right of educational records transfer to the student once enrolled in an institution of higher education.
-A parent cannot meet with an academic adviser without the student.
-Even with your consent, a parent should never request to have an advising appointment without you.
+As a college student, you have privacy under the Family Education Rights and Privacy Act (FERPA), which states universities cannot release any form of educational records without the student's written consent.
+The right of educational records transfers to the student once they are enrolled in an institution of higher education.
+A parent cannot meet with an academic adviser without the student present.
+Even with consent, a parent should never request to have an advising appointment without their student present.

 Am I able to drop a class?

-You are able to drop a class within the first week of the semester.
-There is a late add/drop period during which you can drop a class as well.
+You are able to drop a class without penalties during the first week of the semester.
+Following this first week, there is a late add/drop period during which you can drop a class as well at a minimal fee.
 You do not need approval to drop any classes, but you must be aware of the number of credits that will remain on your schedule following the class drop.
 The minimum number of credits for a full-time student is 12.
 It is recommended that you meet with an adviser when making these schedule changes.

 Where do I go to transfer credits?

-When transferring credits into Penn State Fayette your transcripts from the prior institution should be sent to the registrar.
+When transferring credits into Penn State Fayette, your transcripts from the prior institution should be sent to the Admissions Office.
 After they are processed, you can view if your credits have transferred on your degree audit.
 Students can also view their Transfer of Credit letter in the Communications tab in LionPATH.
 This letter will detail what has been transferred, additional information that is needed, if any, and how to appeal any courses that do not transfer.

 My credits from my prior university have been transferred as General Education requirements.
 Is it possible to have my classes count as a different requirement for my major?

 It may be possible.
 You will need to schedule an appointment with your adviser to discuss your options.
 It is always good practice to have a course description or syllabus available for this appointment.
-This allows the reviewing university official to see the concepts and topics that were covered in previous course work and to make a decision on whether or not the course meets the spirit of the major or general education requirement.
+This allows the reviewing university official to see the concepts and topics that were covered in previous coursework and to make a decision on whether or not the course meets the spirit of the major or general education requirement.
 Your adviser will then submit a course substitution form and may attach the course description and syllabus.

-When I log-in to Elion to schedule, what does it mean if there is a hold placed on my account?
+When I log-in to LionPATH to schedule, what does it mean if there is a hold placed on my account?

-When a hold is placed on your account you will not be allowed to register or add additional courses, access your transcript, and it could prevent the issuing of your diploma upon graduation until the hold is lifted.
+When a hold is placed on your account, you will not be allowed to register or add additional courses or access your transcript, and it could prevent the issuing of your diploma upon graduation until the hold is lifted.